 Other greedy algorithms.
-Kruskal, Prim, Dijkstra, Huffman, ...
+Dijkstra (for shortest path), Prim (for minimum spanning tree), Huffman (for efficient coding), ...

 4.1 Interval Scheduling

 Greed is good.
 Greed is right.
 Greed works.
 Greed clarifies, cuts through, and captures the essence of the evolutionary spirit.